akrsh24/Ecommerce-app/README.md

 # Ecommerce-app
-A Flipkart UI clone using React-Redux, Material UI framework.
+An e-commerce UI clone using React-Redux, Material UI framework.